-The following table sets forth selected consolidated financial information derived from our unaudited consolidated financial statements, the consolidated financial statements, and the respective accompanying notes prepared in accordance with IFRS.
+The following tables set forth selected consolidated financial information derived from our unaudited consolidated financial statements, the consolidated financial statements, and the respective accompanying notes prepared in accordance with IFRS.

 During the periods discussed herein, we have not made business acquisitions or discontinued operations, and our accounting policies have remained consistent.
-The selected and summarized consolidated financial information below may not be indicative of Columbia Care's future performance.
+The selected and summarized consolidated financial information below may not be indicative of our future performance.